JJ/github-pr-contains-action/README.md

         diffDoesNotContain: "TODO|to do"
         filesChanged: 1
         linesChanged: 1
-        waivedUsers: ["dependabot[bot]"]
+        waivedUsers: "SomeOne|dependabot[bot]"
 ```

-The `bodyContains` variable will include the string that we want the body of the PR to include, such as checked items in a checklist; obviously `bodyDoesNotContain` will hold the opposite, what we don't want to see in the PR body.
+The `bodyContains` variable will include the string that we want the body of the
+PR to include, such as checked items in a checklist; obviously
+`bodyDoesNotContain` will hold the opposite, what we don't want to see in the PR
+body.
 Any of them can have a `|` separated list of words or expressions.
+The PR
-The PR will check it contains _any_ of the words in `bodyContains` and _none_ of the words in `bodyDoesNotContain`.
+will check it contains _any_ of the words in `bodyContains` and _none_ of the
+words in `bodyDoesNotContain`.

 Same pattern for `diff(Contains|DoesNotContain)`.
 Can be a word or list of words
 you want in the diff (for instance, you want it to _always_ change code so it
 contains a statement terminator) or don't want in the diff (for instance, you
 don't want it to include TODOs because people never ever _do_ them).
 If you want
-to allow check marks, remember to use a regex such as `x|X`, since both are
+to allow check marks, remember to use an expression such as `[x]|[X]`, since both are
 admissible as such in a body.

 > These strings are unwittingly converted into regular expressions, so any